Please ensure Javascript is enabled for purposes of website accessibility

 Facebook Share IconTwitter Share IconEmail Share Icon

-California became the first state to ban political “deepfakes” ahead of the November election.
+California joined other states in targeting political “deepfakes” ahead of the November election.
+They'll also be the first state to require social media companies to take action when deep fakes appear on their platforms.
 It comes as extreme differences in politics along with the changing digital landscape make it harder to spot what’s real, what’s fake, and what’s a violation of free speech.

 X owner Elon Musk shared a video to his hundreds of millions of followers in July.
 A doctored “deepfake” video where an artificial intelligence version of Kamala Harris’ voice rattles off multiple disparaging things that she didn’t actually say, including calling herself the "ultimate diversity hire."